-There are tons of simple science and STEM activities that are so much fun for kids!
-We think making density towers is a little bit of science magic for the junior scientist but also incorporates a good dose of cool physics.
-See how we set up super easy liquid density tower physics activity for kids!
+There are tons of simple science experiments that are so much fun for kids!
+We think making a density tower or layers of different liquids is a little bit of science magic for the junior scientist but also incorporates a good dose of cool physics.
+Explore how some liquids are heavier or more dense than other liquids with this super easy liquid density experiment below!

 WHAT IS PHYSICS?